RushuiGuan/expression/docfx_project/articles/parser.md

 ## Evaluate a tree
 With a tree built, the evaluation process is a simple recursive call to the [EvalValue](xref:Albatross.Expression.Tokens.IToken.EvalValue(System.Func{System.String,System.Object})) function of the [IToken](xref:Albatross.Expression.Tokens.IToken) interface.

+## Regenerate the expression
+Using the same [IToken](xref:Albatross.Expression.Tokens.IToken) object, the parser can regenerate the original expression or convert it to an expression of different format by calling the [EvalText](xref:Albatross.Expression.Tokens.IToken.EvalText(System.String)) method.
+Please reference the [custimization](customization.md) page on how to convert expressions to a different format.
+The default EvalText method will produce an expression string with equal functionality as the original with consistent spacing and mininum usage of parantheses.
+For example: if the original expression is `1+(2*3)`, the regenerated expression will be: `1 + 2 * 3`.